There are no laws on when a resident can have a bonfire at their home. However, domestic or commercial fires must not cause a nuisance.

-The Council discourages bonfires as they cause air pollution, upset neighbours, and can damage health, particularly of children, older people, and those with breathing and heart conditions.
+We discourage bonfires as they cause air pollution, upset neighbours and can damage health (particularly of children, older people, and those with breathing and heart conditions).

 If you choose to have a bonfire at your home, it is your responsibility to ensure that it does not cause a nuisance to neighbours.
 The following precautions should be taken:

-If you cause a smoke nuisance, the Council can take enforcement action against you, leading to fines of up to £5000 and a criminal record if convicted.
+If you cause a smoke nuisance we can take enforcement action against you.
+This could lead to a fine of up to £5000 and a criminal record if convicted.

 The Environmental Protection Act 1990 requires that all businesses must dispose of their controlled waste in a way that does not cause environmental pollution or harm to human health.
 A person who commits an offence by causing a nuisance from ash or smoke may be liable to a maximum penalty of £20,000 or imprisonment.

 In addition to the above offences it is also an offence under the Clean Air Act 1993 to emit dark or black smoke, subject to a £20,000 fine and a criminal record.

 Updated: 3 July 2014